chickazee4/mcum/README.md

 Arguments passed will override those in config.json, if they exist.

+The default for mcum is to automatically boomerize a specified target user's posts at your specified frequency, but it also creates a chat command that can be used to manually boomerize any post.
+You can change which of these is done with command line flags:

+    -a          Automatic operation only: no chat command will be created -m          Manual operation only: no automatic targeting, users must reply to the target post with the command /boomerize

 # Compilation directions

 Requires: [concord](https://github.com/Cogmasters/concord), [json-c](https://github.com/json-c/json-c), curl, CMake, Unix system with a modern libc (tested on FreeBSD and Linux, probably also works on macOS, maybe with minimal changes)